It’s strong. It holds paint well. It offers dimensional variety to structures.

-Its visual likeability is heightened when the tubing is curved into a gentle, elegant arch.
+Its visual appeal is heightened when the tubing is curved into a gentle, graceful arch.

-Producing that arch, though, is not easy.
+Producing that arch, though, is not a minor task.
 Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.

 Chief is that rectangular metal tubing caves in.
-It’s a hollow section, remember.
-The right equipment, directed by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while staying flat or square.
+It’s a hollow section, don’t forget.
+The correct equipment, directed by skilled tube bender hands, are necessary for rectangular tubing to hold its original dimensions, while remaining flat or square.

 Accurate radius?
 Oh yeah, there’s that, too.

 Max Weiss Company bends HSS tubing, 2” to 20”, all to exact specifications, and without caving or distortion.
-Whether your Milwaukee County building requires a 5” x 3” x .375 wall, your product will be ready for use.
+Whether your Milwaukee County building requires a 7” x 5” x .375 wall, your product will be ready for use.

-Our rectangular tube bending and rolling knowledge applies to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Milwaukee County.
+Our rectangular tube bending and rolling knowledge extends to carbon steel, stainless steel and aluminum tubing in Milwaukee, WI but we have our work all over the country and places like Milwaukee County.

 How?
-Max Weiss Company employs a proprietary mandrel bender system to maintain the tube’s integrity.
-It’s a piece of equipment you won’t find at any other metal bender.
-Less scrap equates to less cost … and more value for you.
+Max Weiss Company uses a proprietary mandrel bender system to keep the tube’s integrity.
+It’s a piece of equipment you won’t find elsewhere.
+Less scrap adds up to less cost … and more value for you.

 Contact Max Weiss Company for all your rectangular tube bending, both rectangular and square.
 You’ll marvel at our careful precision and flawless results.
 You might even call it a thing of beauty.